hrubanj/webpage/_posts/2024-03-18-controlling-home-power-plant-with-ai-part-2.markdown

 ### Introduction
 In a [previous post]({% post_url 2024-02-24-controlling-home-power-plant-with-ai-part-1 %}), we introduced our small solar power plant.

 We can consume the energy it produces, store it in a battery, or sell it to the grid.

-We developed a simple
-scheduler that let us preset when to charge the battery, and when to use or sell the energy from it.
+We developed a simple scheduler that let us preset when to charge the battery, and when to use or sell the energy from it.

 The downside of such approach was that users still had to figure out the best settings by themselves.

 If we wanted to make their life easier, we needed to make it more autonomous.

-In the following sections, we'll discuss how our understanding of the problem evolved, we'll introduce our optimization method, and we'll explain how we predict variables going into the optimization.
+In the following sections, we'll discuss how we adapted to this evolved understanding of the problem, we'll introduce our optimization method, and we'll explain how we predict variables going into the it.
 Next, we'll present our rudimentary UI, and show how it all works together.

 ## Defining the Problem
 ### New learnings
-Last time, we mentioned that electricity spot prices can sometimes be negative.
+Last time, we mentioned that electricity [spot prices](https://www.investopedia.com/terms/s/spotprice.asp) can sometimes be negative.
 That is bad if you are selling electricity, but good if you are buying it.
 It might even make sense to buy and waste the energy, since you get paid for it.